 I took this photo as a historical reference to the changing face of Ho Chi Minh City.
 The city is finally getting a sorely needed metro system and there are numerous blocks in district 1 that are now boarded up in preparation for construction.

 The Tax Centre will close down at the end of September in preparation for demolition.
-In its place will be a 40 storey tower that will be connected to the metro line that is being build in front of it.
-Many Saigoners I have spoken to are saddened by the loss, even though it means there will be a metro station in its place.
+In its place will be a 40 storey tower that will be connected to the metro line that is being built in front of it.
+Many Saigonese I have spoken to are saddened by the loss, even though it means there will be a metro station in its place.
+Planning has also begun for more projects near future metro stations.